- February 7, 2022

-We can define it as a charting method that shows the average value over time.
-While you will never know the exact price value of the instrument at any one time (which could be a problem for day traders), there are other useful benefits of using Heikin Ashi charts that we will discuss.
+While you will never know the current price of the instrument at any one time (which could be a problem for day traders), there are other useful benefits of using Heikin Ashi charts that we will discuss.

-The calculation for the Heikin Ashi chart is as follows:
+The formula for the HA chart is as follows:

 Open = (Open of Previous Bar + Close of Previous Bar) / 2